johankristianss/iceswbootcamp/README.md

 import time
 ```

-We need to are going to generate two matrices containing random data.
+We are going to generate two matrices containing random data.
 In the example below, the size of the matrices is 5 X 5, containing 25 *float32* values.

 ```python
 size = 5